Marin Weekend Family Fun for May 16, 17 & 18

 Cushing Memorial Amphitheatre on Mt.
 Tamalpais

-The Mountain Play Association starts its 100th season this Sunday with Rodgers and Hammerstein's The Sound of Music.
+The Mountain Play Association starts its 101th season this Sunday with Rodgers and Hammerstein's South Pacific.
 All shows begin at 2 pm.
 Please arrive at least one hour prior to the show.
 Tickets range from $20–$40 general admission.
-Children 3 and under are free.
+Free general seating admission for kids 4–13 on opening day!
 Information for group discounts, reserved seating, and tickets are available at the Mountain Play website here.

-- The 3rd Annual Storybook Ball: Charlie and the Chocolate Factory
+- The 3rd Annual Storybook Ball: Peter Pan

 Mill Valley Community Center

 The Storybook Ball is a parent-child event for children ages 4–10 .
-Families will go on a magical tour of the Wonka factory.
-Activities will include dancing, “Chocolate Factory” skits and songs, photos, fantastic food, wine and beer, and a silent auction and raffle.
+The fourth annual event will celebrate the classic story of Peter Pan.
+Proceeds support children's and teens' programs at the Mill Valley Library.
 Ticket Price: $50 by advance reservation only.
 Party attire.
 Location: Cascade Room at 180 Camino Alto, Mill Valley.
 For more info, visit their website.

 - Marin Music Chest Young Artists Concert